 This was my first time making a curry dish in the slow cooker.
 I originally thought my preference would have been for the chicken to be cubed (as opposed to shredded), but as any slow cooker enthusiast knows, it is nearly impossible to keep any lean cut of meat intact after being slow cooked for 7+ hours.
 Though that is the beauty of it, right?
 Juicy, tender meat that you can cut with a fork.

 After mixing everything together, I actually really enjoyed the shredded chicken.
 Curry dishes are normally soup-like in consistency, but shredding the chicken allowed it soak up more of the sauce and remain incredibly moist and flavorful.
 Even after being reheated the next day!You could substitute the chicken for pork or beef, or leave the meat out entirely.
 You could switch up the vegetables and perhaps add mushrooms, bok choy, zucchini or squash.
 The dish is yours to customize and, as always, yours to devour!
 Enjoy!

-- 1 tbsp finely grated ginger (or ½ tsp ground)
+- 1 tablespoon finely grated ginger or ½ teaspoon ground

 - ⅔ cup low sodium chicken broth

-- 2 tbsp +1 tsp Thai Red Curry Paste (found in the International Isle of most grocery stores)
+- 2 tablespoon +1 teaspoon Thai Red Curry Paste found in the International Isle of most grocery stores

 - Sea salt and fresh ground pepper to taste